 What do we expect from participants?

-In the short term, we expect companies (the freight payers) who want to participate to:
+In the short term, we expect companies (the freight payers) who want to participate in the current or future tenders to:

 • sign a multilateral NDA to formalise participation